NHMDenmark/Mass-Digitizer/documentation/Postpreocessing_openRefine_documentation.md

 # Steps in the refine tool post processing workflow
-*Note -  I am using the term 'refine tool' to make the description  generic.
+*Note -  The term 'refine tool' is used to make the description  generic.
 The refine tool used was OpenRefine.

 The digitiztion files come in Excel, TSV or CSV formats and have to be imported into the refine tool.